SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > IT MEANT A LOT TO ME THAT YOU DIDN'T THINK I WAS AN IDIOT FOR DROPPING OUT.
 >
 > DIDN'T TELL ME I WAS MAKING THE WORST MISTAKE OF MY LIFE.
 >
+> DIDN'T TELL ME I'D REGRET IT EVERY SINGLE DAY.
+>
 > OTHERS DID.
+>
+> JUST TOUGH IT OUT, THEY SAID.
+>
+> IT COULDN'T BE THAT BAD!

 #### IVETTE